ystiang/signupform/README.md

 ## Features
 - Email and password validation
 - Lookup and recognise country based on IP address
-- Multiple integration with database, email, HubSpot, REST API, Slack, etc.
+- Multiple integrations with database, email, HubSpot, REST API, Slack, etc.

 ## Installation
 This project can be installed just by cloning.
 Modify `signup.blade.php` to your desired view.
+Route: ```/{lang}/{id}``` -> Language is a required route paramater and referral ID is a optional route parameter.
-Run `composer require kamermans/guzzle-oauth2-subscriber` or add the following to your `composer.json`:
+Run `composer require kamermans/guzzle-oauth2-subscriber` or add the following to your `composer.json` to install Guzzle OAuth 2.0 Subscriber:

 ```javascript
     {